 In the past, the sardines were spotted by the neighboring island of Pescador.
 But for some reason, they moved closer to Panagsama beach, which makes it easier for divers to see them.

-The Moalboal sardines run is special because it can be done the whole year-round.
+The Moalboal sardines run is special because it can be done the whole year-round!
+This is one of the reasons why Moalboal is one of the best scuba diving spots in the Philippines.

-Unlike other sardine run in the world, where you are not guaranteed to see them, the giant bait ball of sardines in Panagsama beach has been spotted every day since it moved there.
+Unlike other sardines run in the world, where you are not guaranteed to see them, the giant bait ball of sardines in Panagsama beach has been spotted every day since it moved there.

 If you are concerned with the weather conditions, the best time to travel to the Philippines is from November to May.
 During this time, there are fewer typhoons entering the country.

 Water temperatures in the Moalboal fall between 24-30 degrees Celcius.
-Most divers are comfortable wearing 1.5mm- to a 3mm suits.
+Most divers are comfortable wearing 1.5mm to 3mm suits.

 Visibility in Moalboal for the Sardines Run is literally full of shit.
 With millions of sardines feeding in the water, just imagine the amount of fish poo there is at any given time!